dtoth/kube-transform/README.md

 ## Target Audience and Workflow Overview

-Let's say you have 1 or more data files, and you want to process them into another form (anything from lightweight reformatting to computationally-intensive operations.)
-But let's say doing so on a single instance would be slow or infeasible due to resource limitations.
-This repo provides a simple framework to help you accomplish this by writing a series of horizontally scalable transformations.

-A single transformation operates on some set of 0+ input files, and creates some set of 1+ output files.

-A transformation is executed by running 1+ tasks in parallel, where each task handles some subset of the problem.
+You can think of **kube-transform** as essentially a *very* simple alternative to Apache Airflow.
+Unlike Airflow, kube-transform doesn't have its own control plane - it talks directly to the Kubernetes control plane.

+With **kube-transform**, you can say:
+- Here's an arbitrary python function.
+- Here are N (e.g. 100) sets of arguments.
+- I want to invoke the function N times in parallel (once with each argument set), and I want each invocation to get at least X GB of RAM and Y CPU cores.

+**kube-transform** creates the corresponding Kubernetes Job manifest and submits it to your cluster.
+If running locally, parallelization will be limited by your local resources.
+If running in EKS, you can achieve massive parallelization.

 To implement a transformation in Kube Transform, you simply need to write:
 - **An orchestration function** which defines how the transformation should be broken into tasks.
-For [example](https://github.com/dtoth/kube-transform/blob/14a1f31bb9287c334b731898e410818f00f99a7f/orchestration/hello_world/orchestrate.py#L28-L46), the orchestration function might take in a directory, list the files, and assign one task per file.
+For [example](https://github.com/dtoth/kube-transform/blob/14a1f31bb9287c334b731898e410818f00f99a7f/orchestration/hello_world/orchestrate.py#L28-L46), the orchestration function might take in a directory, list the files, and create one task per file.
 This is a lightweight function that runs on the orchestration device (e.g. your local computer).
 It should output a dictionary that adheres to the [KubeTransformJob JSON schema](schemas/kube_transform_job.json).
 - **An execution function** which carries out the actual work associated with one task.
 For [example](https://github.com/dtoth/kube-transform/blob/14a1f31bb9287c334b731898e410818f00f99a7f/execution/hello_world/pod_execution.py#L5-L10), this function might take in an input path, read the contents, process it, and save the results.
 This can be a compute-intensive function, and it runs on the Kubernetes cluster.
 The execution function should be thin and easy to read, as any complex logic should be encapsulated in logic modules.
 - **Logic modules** as needed to handle the data transformation logic ([example](execution/hello_world/logic/hello_world_logic_module.py)).

+Note that Airflow has excellent support for defining complex dependencies between tasks via DAGs. kube-transform does not yet support this: you need to execute transformations (i.e. batches of tasks) serially, with massive parallelization available within those transformations.